Polyconseil/dokang/docs/advanced.rst

     This makes easier to write exclude and include regular expressions.

 The configuration must also indicate which harvester to use for each supported file extension.
-The extensions must include the dot.
+The extensions must not include the leading dot.
 Here is an example of such a configuration:

 .. code:: python

-   {'.html': SphinxHarvester,
+   {'html': SphinxHarvester,
     'include': ('_download', ),
     'exclude': ('^genindex.html$', '^search.html$', '/?_.*')
    }